ckiplab/ckipnlp/docs/main/usage/container.rst

    obj = CONTAINER_CLASS.from_json(json_str)
    json_str = obj.to_json()

-Note that not all container provide all above methods.
+Note that not all container provide all above conversions.
 Here is the table of implemented methods.
-Please refer the documentation of each container for detail formats.
+Please refer the documentation of each container for format details.

 ========================  ========================  ============  ========================
 Container                 Item                      from/to text  from/to list, dict, json